|4-8.100||Persons to Contact at CPB|

 4-8.010 - Introduction

-CPB, created in 1971, has been central in developing the caselaw under the various consumer protection statutes over which CPB has jurisdiction pursuant to 28 C.F.R. § 0.45(j), and the Branch retains considerable expertise in these areas of the law.
-The statutes identified in 28 C.F.R. § 0.45(j), including the FDCA, give rise to felony and misdemeanor prosecutions as well as civil cases.
+CPB, created in 1971, has been central in developing the caselaw under the various consumer protection statutes over which it has jurisdiction, and the Branch has considerable expertise in these areas of the law.

 4-8.100 - Persons to Contact at CPB